Continuants and some decompositions into squares: Proper representations in Euclidean rings

 Here we have $m/2=[2\cdot(X-1)/2,2^{-1}\cdot(2X+1),2\cdot(2X+1),2^{-1}\cdot(X-1)/2]$ with $u=2$, which gives $m/2=(X^2-X/2+1/2)^2+(X/2-1/2)^2=x^2+y^2$.
 Since $2$ is also a sum of two squares, we obtain $m=(x+y)^2+(x-y)^2=X^4+(X^2-X+1)^2$.

 We find other examples among the cyclotomic polynomials.
 The cyclotomic polynomial $\Phi_{4n}\in \Q[X]$ divides $X^{2n}+1$.
-Thus $\Phi_{4n}$ is, up to a constant, a sum of two squares.
+Thus, $\Phi_{4n}$ is, up to a constant, a sum of two squares; see, for instance, \cite{Pou1971}.
 Since $\Phi_{4n}(0)=1$, the constant can be chosen equal to 1.
 For an odd prime $p$, it is easy to check

 For the small composite odd number 15, the computation gives

 At this stage the following remark is important.

 \begin{remark} If a polynomial with integer coefficients is the sum of squares of two polynomials with rational coefficients, it is also the sum of squares of two polynomials with integer coefficients \end{remark} For example, we see that $50X^2+14X+1=(5X+3/5)^2+(5X+4/5)^2$, but it is also $X^2+(7X+1)^2$.